ryanbressler/CloudForest/README.md

 Feature selection based on these p-values can increase the model's resistance to issues including over-fitting from high cardinality features.

-In cloudforest these p-values are produces with a Welch's t-test.
-To use this method specify the number of repeats to perform using the "-ace" option and provide a file name for importance scores via the -importance option.
-Importance scores will be decrease per tree.
+In CloudForest these p-values are produces with a Welch's t-test and the null hypthesis that the mean importance of a features contrasts is greater then that of the feature itself over all of the forests.
+To use this method specify the number of forests/repeats to perform using the "-ace" option and provide a file name for importance scores via the -importance option.
+Importance scores will be the mean decrease per tree over all of the forests.

 ```
 growforest -train housing.arff -target class -ace 10 -importance bostanimp.tsv